mailpile/gui-o-matic/PROTOCOL.md

 Arguments:

    * message: (string) Tell the user something
-   * popup: (bool, optional) Prefer an OSD/growl/popup style notification
+   * popup: (optional bool) Prefer an OSD/growl/popup style notification

 This method should always try and display a message to the user, no matter which windows are visible: